 Alcoholism is the physical and mental addiction created by the excessive use of alcohol.
-When someone experience an uncontrollable urge to drink alcohol and the feeling that they cannot function without alcohol?
+How to know if someone needs a alcohol addiction treatment?
+When someone experience an uncontrollable urge to drink alcohol and the feeling that they cannot function without alcohol.
 This person may suffer from alcohol addiction disorder.

 Alcohol is a depressant drug of the central nervous system that progressively inhibits brain functions.
 What do the latest scientific research on alcohol use show?
 Particularly abusive use concentrated in a few hours by adolescents, can affect the central nervous system at different levels: